czfyvic/PPFedGNN/README.md

 ![The Framework of PPFedGNN](./framework.png)

 # DataSet
-The experimental dataset includes BlogCatalog[1], Flikr[1], Facebook[2] datasets, you can download it yourself on the Internet.
+The experimental dataset includes BlogCatalog[1], Flikr[1], Facebook[2] and TeleComm[3] datasets, you can download it yourself on the Internet.

 # Experimental environment
 + torch == 2.2.2